 California Global Education Project Program Manager

 Stephanie graduated from San Diego State University in December 2015 with a bachelor's degree in Psychology and Counseling & Social Change.
-She will graduate with her master's degree in Counseling in 2018.
+She earned her master's degree in Counseling in 2018.
 During her years as an undergraduate, Stephanie worked with the School of Teacher Education and demonstrated the organizational skills, leadership, and work ethic necessary to lead the CGEP Statewide Office in the SDSU College of Education.
 Stephanie's commitment to global education relates to her personal experiences in a binational region -- born in San Diego and raised in Tijuana -- and firm belief that planting seeds of global competence in young learners leads to a better and more sustainable world where cultural differences are embraced.
 She envisions for future generations life with a strong foundation of peace, harmony, and love -- free of judgment and hatred.
 Most importantly, Stephanie is the proud mother of a brilliant, young global citizen named Imani.